Learn strong verbs in English

 If your car door is stuck, you might yank it to try to get it open.
 If your child is wandering too close to a campfire, you might yank them back, pull them quickly to get them away from the danger.

-Practicing is so, so important because it helps you really remember the vocabulary better.
-That’s why every lesson inside my Vocabulary Builder Course includes a quiz and some short-answer questions to help you use these new words yourself.
+Practicing is so, so important because it helps you really remember English vocabulary better.
+That’s why every lesson inside my Vocabulary Builder Course includes a quiz and some short-answer questions to help you use these new English words yourself.
 Come join the courses if you’d like to level up your vocabulary even more.